 Just being in it.
 Completely.

 After that, I started paying attention differently – following that feeling wherever it led.
-It took me to a residency in Provence, surrounded by artists who made creativity the center of their life.
+It took me to an art residency in Provence, surrounded by artists who made creativity the center of their life.
 Being around that kind of commitment changes you...
 I understood for the first time that passion isn't something you have.
 It's something you (fiercely) protect.

 Then came Lake Como.
 An invitation that arrived almost by accident, an exhibition that grew beyond what I'd planned, canvases painted outside in the grass that somehow became the heart of the show.
 For the first time, I stopped being someone who made art sometimes; I became someone who made art.